Bonus: Invoice process optimizer blueprint

 When the vendor adds the taxes and shipping to the invoice, the invoice amount is more than the purchase order amount.
 An electronic invoice approval system can automatically resolve these exceptions.

-Price changes are often the cause for the invoice amount to go over the purchase order amount.
+Price changes often cause the invoice amount to go over the purchase order amount.

-You can avoid these price changes if you have a negotiated contract with the vendor and your pricing remains fixed for a certain amount of time.
+You can avoid these price changes if you have a negotiated contract with the vendor and your pricing remains fixed for a certain time.

-Quantity change is another reason for the invoice amount to be higher than the purchase order amount.
+Quantity change is another reason the invoice amount is higher than the purchase order amount.

-For example, you ordered a product in each, and the vendor only sells in dozens.
+For example, you ordered each product, and the vendor only sells in dozens.
 So even though you ordered one unit, you will receive a dozen units.

 No matter the reason for the amount mismatch, it becomes a nuisance if you always have to approve the invoicing mismatch issues.

-You can let the system do it for you by automating the tolerance process.
+You can let the system do it by automating the tolerance process.

-Here is an example of total amount tolerance:
+Here is an example of the total amount of tolerance:

-In this example, we instruct the system to automatically accept the invoice if the invoice amount is greater than the purchase order amount by up to 10% or $100 – whichever is less.
+In this example, we instruct the system to automatically accept the invoice if the invoice amount exceeds the purchase order amount by up to 10% or $100 – whichever is less.

 You select the amount and % because it allows you to set up an upper threshold.